Ordinal-Minds/tokennect-tma/README.md

 Notes
 - The API is configured to Prisma against the Postgres instance on port 5464.

+## LLM Orchestration

+- A lightweight in-process scheduler runs in `apps/api` to drive bot↔bot conversations.
+- Tick interval is `ORCHESTRATOR_INTERVAL_MS` (default 1000ms).
+Set in `apps/api/.env` if needed.
+- Conversations are persisted via Prisma models `Conversation` and `ConversationMessage`.
+- Each bot’s `rateLimitSeconds`, `concurrency`, and `maxConversationLength` parameters are respected.
+- Summaries are generated when a conversation completes.
+- LLM provider: OpenAI Chat Completions if `OPENAI_API_KEY` is set; falls back to a deterministic mock otherwise.

+Environment vars (optional):
+- OPENAI_API_KEY: API key for OpenAI.
+Optional; if absent, responses are mocked for dev.
+- OPENAI_MODEL: Override model (default `gpt-4o-mini`).
+- ORCHESTRATOR_INTERVAL_MS: Tick interval in ms (default 1000).
 - pgvector is installed by the image; you can add vector tables and use raw SQL for vector ops.
 - Nuxt UI components are available out of the box in the web app.